Sato 1st Japanese driver to win an IndyCar race

 The victory on the temporary street course through Long Beach - where Foyt never won as a driver or team owner - was a huge accomplishment for the organization.
 A.J.
 Foyt Racing's last win on a street or road course was with Foyt behind the wheel at Silverstone in 1978.

 "It was an easy win,'' said the diminutive Sato, who leapt into the arms of his crew members in Victory Lane.
-"It was just a perfect weekend to be honest.
-The team did a tremendous job.
-Pit stops, right calls, the power was great and I was comfortable in the car and able to push everything.''
+He said one of his first post-race duties was to call Foyt.

 The win pushed Sato to second in the IndyCar standings, and was redemption for the Honda driver.
 Probably best known for crashing on the final lap of last year's Indianapolis 500 while driving for Bobby Rahal, Sato also suffered disappointment two races earlier when he was headed to a podium finish at Long Beach and Ryan Hunter-Reay spun him on the final lap.